iftekmahmud/iftekmahmud.github.io/blog/bangladesh-bank-heist/README.md

 ## <a name="introduction"></a>1.0 Introduction

 On February 4-5, 2016, the Bangladesh Bank was hit by a cyberattack that attempted to steal $951 million through the SWIFT payment system, succeeding in transferring $101 million and ultimately losing $81 million.
 Attributed to North Korea’s Lazarus Group, this heist exposed vulnerabilities in global financial networks and marked a shift toward nation-state-driven cybercrime.
-Drawing on forensic insights from Kaspersky Lab and other various reports, this article examines the attack’s execution, technical artifacts, attribution, and lessons as of March 26, 2025.
+Drawing on forensic insights from Kaspersky Lab and other various reports, this article examines the attack’s execution, technical artifacts, attribution, and lessons.

 ## <a name="background"></a>2.0 Background